As we’ve learned from COVID-19, the most unthinkable and unlikely events can unfold in any given year.

 Make it a rule that any investments you buy must deliver a positive income to you.

-An asset which grows in value but has negative cashflow becomes a burden when you lose your job (trust me on that one).
+An asset which grows in value but has negative cashflow becomes a burden when no longer have a job (trust me on that one).

 This is one of the dark sides of leverage.
 When shit hits the fan, interest and loan repayments are still due.